 Typically, your checking account is the first bank account you open, and most people stick with a bank for a long time once they open a checking account.
 So, banks will compete to offer the best checking accounts to draw in customers.

 If you live in California and need to open a new checking account, these are some of the best options available.

-The Largest Banks in California
+The Best Checking Accounts in California

 Union Bank’s Bank Freely account is a great choice for people who want a simple checking account that has no minimums and no fees.

 You can open an account with as little as a penny and there are no hoops to jump through to avoid a monthly fee.

 The account also offers a fee-free overdraft for overdrawn balances under $5 and two ATM fee rebates each month.
 That makes it even easier to avoid fees from the account.

 BBVA’s Free Checking account is another good choice for people who want a simple, cheap checking account.
 Once you open the account with a minimum deposit of $25, there is no monthly fee to worry about.